cram2/bullet3/README.md

 **Windows Virtual Reality sandbox for HTC Vive and Oculus Rift**

 Build and run the App_SharedMemoryPhysics_VR project, preferably in Release/optimized build.
-You can connect from Python pybullet to the sandbox using:
+You can connect from Python pycram_bullet to the sandbox using:

 ```
-import pybullet as p
+import pycram_bullet as p
 p.connect(p.SHARED_MEMORY) #or (p.TCP, "localhost", 6667) or (p.UDP, "192.168.86.10",1234)
 ```